Sotherly Hotels (NASDAQ:SOHO) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Sotherly Hotels (NASDAQ:SOHO – Free Report) in a report released on Saturday.
+StockNews.com initiated coverage on shares of Sotherly Hotels (NASDAQ:SOHO – Free Report) in a report issued on Sunday morning.
 The firm issued a hold rating on the real estate investment trust’s stock.

 Institutional Investors Weigh In On Sotherly Hotels